Should You Install a Dehumidifier in Your Crawlspace?

 1.Keep your crawl space vents CLOSED all year long

 The first step is to keep your crawl space foundation vents closed all year long.
 Yes I said keep them closed all year long.
 Close your crawl space foundation vents in the summer.
 Close your crawl space foundation vents in the winter.
-Close your crawl space foundation vents in the spring and fall.
-CLOSE YOUR CRAWL SPACE FOUNDATION VENTS.
+Keep your crawl space foundation vents closed in the spring and fall.
+ALWAYS CLOSE YOUR CRAWL SPACE FOUNDATION VENTS.
 Yes, I know your dad doesn’t agree.
 It’s just not true that your crawl space needs air circulation form outside air.
 I’m going to try to break this down Barney style.
 There are three important things to understand; temperature equilibrium, dew point, and humidity.

 Temperature equilibrium is when two spaces of air (or any two objects) transfer energy until they’re the same temperature.
 The hotter space will transfer its energy to the cooler space.